Stands out for its comfortable and high-quality cotton and spandex material. Customers appreciate how the soft knit doesn't pile easily.

 Perhaps your first consideration will be how you intend to use the leg warmers.
 Are you aiming for a certain look?
 Are you trying to stay warm?
 Do you participate in a particular activity, such as dancing or cycling, in which leg warmers serve a specific purpose?

 In this buying guide, we explore the various reasons why you might want a pair of leg warmers for yourself or someone close to you.
-We provide ideas and tips to guide your search, and we shine the spotlight on several pairs of leg warmers that we think are special.
+We provide ideas and tips to guide your search.

 If you’re searching for knitted or crocheted leg warmers, they will most likely be made of wool or a fabric that includes a percentage of wool.
 Wool holds in heat and repels cold; it’s excellent for cold-weather wear.